czbiohub-sf/excellxgene/README.md

 # Exploratory CellxGene (ExCellxGene)

-Video vignettes to come!

 ## V2.9.2
 The latest stable version is V2.9.2.
 The current version of exCellxgene relies on anndata==0.7.8, so might crash with anndata objects generated with anndata==0.8.0 or above.
 Until we fix this bug, we recommend users to follow the installation instruction below.
-The key parts are (1) installing the excellxgene version 2.9.2, and (2) upgrading the anndata version to 0.8.0 in the "cxg" conda environment.
+The key part is installing exCellxgene, then upgrading the anndata version to 0.8.0 in the "cxg" conda environment.

 ### Installation